digital-porous-media/dpm_docs/docs/upload_data.md

 This guide provides step-by-step instructions for uploading your porous media datasets to the Digital Porous Media Portal (DPM).
 Following these steps helps ensure your data is well-described, discoverable, and usable by the community.

 ## Data Model
 Before you begin uploading, it's helpful to understand that the Digital Porous Media Portal (DPMP) uses a **data model** to organize and describe datasets.
-This data model defines how your files, projects, and metadata are structured within the portal. **Mandatory** metadata fields are marked with asterisks (\*), indicating they are required for publication and discoverability.
+This data model defines how your files, datasets, and metadata are structured within the portal. **Mandatory** metadata fields are marked with asterisks (\*), indicating they are required for publication and discoverability.
 Some fields are highlighted in **green**—these represent updates or new fields added since the previous model.
 Metadata requirements may vary depending on the data type (e.g., image, raw binary, processed data).
 By following this model, DPMP ensures that all datasets are consistently described, making them easier to search, interpret, and reuse.

 Below is a visual overview of the data model and its metadata requirements: